Advanced Learning Appeals Testing FAQ

 My child recently missed the cut-off in private testing.
 Can we re-take the tests?

 Due to concerns about practice effects, professional guidelines recommend a one-year interval before repeating Wechsler tests.

 For achievement testing, the answer is more complicated.
 If the time interval is too brief to repeat a given test version, there are several other forms of achievement testing that can be used.
 Different providers may have access to different achievement tests.

 Even though you can have your child re-take achievement testing, it’s important to consider the potential stress and impact of repeated testing on your child.
 Unless you have reason to believe that the results may not be valid from a test, I discourage achievement retesting after a short time interval.

 How can I prepare my child for private testing?

 The validity of the Wechsler results is based on a child having not received coaching or test preparation.
 If it becomes apparent that the child has recently been exposed to the material, the test results will be considered invalid.

 Achievement testing covers a broad range of skills, so it is unlikely that a crash course in any area will significantly impact your child’s scores.

 How should I explain the testing to my child?

 It depends on your child’s age and how they cope with new situations.
 For older children (approximately fifth grade and up), parents may wish to be transparent about the purpose of the testing.
 Younger children typically do well with a simple explanation such as that they are going to do some “learning activities.”
 Every effort should be made to minimize any stress or pressure around testing.
-I am happy to discuss specifics with you that take into account the particular needs of your child.
+I am happy to discuss specifics with you that consider the needs of your child.